PuzzelSolutions/SMS/sections/overview.md

 - How to [get in touch with us](/sections/contact.md)?

 ##Introduction
-This documentation describes the functionality of, and explains how to integrate with, the Intelecom SMS Gateway (SMSGW).
+This documentation describes the functionality of, and explains how to integrate with, the Puzzel SMS Gateway (SMSGW).

 The SMSGW is an API that enables your solution(s) to send and receive SMS messages, both single messages and bigger batches of messages using the same API.

-To be able to connect to the SMSGW you will need a service configured by Intelecom with sensible defaults and settings for your use case.
+To be able to connect to the SMSGW you will need a service configured by Puzzel with sensible defaults and settings for your use case.
 The service identifiers are serviceid, as well as a username and password.
-Please contact Intelecom Support (support.interactive@intele.com) if you want to create an agreement, get a demo account or if you have an active agreement but have not received these credentials.
+Please contact Puzzel Support ([help.puzzel.com](https://help.puzzel.com "Puzzel Help")) if you want to create an agreement, get a demo account or if you have an active agreement but have not received these credentials.

 The SMSGW has three main functionalities with corresponding APIs: